Nzyoki/Flatdango-movie-app/README.md

 -run this command :json-server --watch db.json

 the buy ticket option is changed to sold out once the available tickets are not available.
+License
+The project is under the MIT license